gallery-so/gallery/README.md

 - Sentry keys
 - Cypress dashboard

-Hit up a member of the core team!
+Hit up a member of the core team.

 ### Other commands